-One way they have done this is to

-paint all blacks as criminals.
+One way they have done this is to paint all blacks as criminals.
 The press, local and national, have been at the forefront of this.

-A few years back, the Press began

-reporting the news with cases of muggings, reporting those which involved blacks.
+A few years back, the Press began saturating the news with cases of muggings, reporting those which involved blacks.

-This gave the impression that mugging

-was a new crime and that blacks were the main offenders.
+This gave the impression that mugging was a new crime and that blacks were the main offenders.

 In fact, mugging existed long before.

-Its incidence did not increase a few years
+Its incidence did not increase a few years back; only the reporting of mugging increased.

-increased.